 The Y/O terminal is used to control the cooling contractor.
 When the thermostat calls for cooling, power is fed to pull in the cooling contactor and the fan relay.
 This powers up the condenser and the blower fan, cooling your home.

 The W/B terminal controls the heat relay or valve.
 When the thermostat calls for heat, power is fed to pull in the heat relay or valve and the fan relay.
 This powers up the furnace and the blower fan or the boiler, heating your home.

 The Y1 terminal is used for the compressor contact in a single-stage heat pump installation.

-As you can see from the above information, the heat pump system connections on a programmable thermostat are a little different than a 4- or 5-wire heat/cool system wold be wired.
+As you can see from the above information, the heat pump system connections on a programmable thermostat are a little different than a 4- or 5-wire heat/cool system would be wired.
 The actual wiring isn't that difficult if you have the information to follow and a little wiring experience.
-Go ahead!
-Give it a try.
+Go ahead and give it a try.
 If you're not sure the connections are right, you can always call a professional to examine the connection points before firing it up.